-Yet we often overestimate how long it will take to achieve that and underestimate the more short-term goals.
-There almost certainly would be things you could start doing much sooner to bring that into place if you had to.
+Yet we often overestimate how long it takes to achieve that and underestimate the more short-term goals.
+There would certainly be things you could start doing sooner to bring that into place if you had to.

 7. Positive feedback

 The small details can have a huge impact.
-If you can make the boring, small things more interesting, it stands out and can have a huge benefit.
+If you can make the boring, small things more interesting, it stands out and can benefit greatly.
 We can learn from everyone.
 Everyone’s got their own story to tell.
 So the advice in the book is to go first.
 Even if that’s saying hello to the person at the checkout, you’ll be surprised that most people are quite nice.

 - Learn from others’ failures and successes.